Hell0wor1d/tp-link-decryptor/README.md

 ##Usage

-Frist at all, backup your config.bin from 192.168.x.1 e.g. Find PPPOE account
+Frist of all, backup your config.bin from 192.168.x.1 e.g. Find PPPOE account
 ./run.py wan_ppp_usr